What does Hunter mean?

 Charted below is the baby name history of Hunter for boys.
 Hunter reached its highest position of #35 in the U.S. in the year 2000, and is at #40 presently.
 (Top Baby Names, 2014)

-Suggested similar baby names are Ander, Avner, Baxter▼, Bonner, Buhler, Buster▼, Caster, Colter, Conner▲, Cutler, Denver▼, Dexter▲, Dieter, Fuller, Guenter, Gunner▲, Guntar, Gunter, Guntero, Gunther, Guntur, Haider, Halver, Haniel, Hannes, Harper, Harte, Hastey, Hayder, Hector▲, Helier, Hiller, Hooker, Hooper, Hube, Hubert▼, Hubie, Hughes, Humbert, Huntlea, Huntlee, Huntley, Huntly, Huston, Hutten, Hyder, Inver, Juniper, Jupiter, Kenner, Kester, Konner, Lander, Lanier, Lester▼, Linder, Luther▼, Minster, Muller, Muneer, Nester, Peter, Porter▲, Renier, Rutger, Ruttger, Slater, Sumner▼, Tucker▲, Tupper, Vander, Winter, Wister, Xander▲ and Zander▲.
+Suggested similar names are Ander, Avner, Baxter, Bonner, Buhler, Buster▼, Caster, Colter, Conner, Cutler, Denver, Dexter▲, Dieter, Fuller, Guenter, Gunner▲, Guntar, Gunter, Guntero (see Gunther), Gunther, Guntur, Haider, Halver, Haniel, Hannes, Harper▲, Harte, Hastey, Hayder, Hector, Helier, Hiller, Hooker, Hooper, Hube, Hubert▼, Hubie, Hughes, Humbert, Huntlea, Huntlee, Huntley, Huntly, Huston, Hutten, Hyder, Inver, Juniper, Jupiter, Kenner, Kester, Konner▲, Lander, Lanier, Lester▼, Linder, Luther▼, Minster, Muller, Muneer, Nester, Peter▼, Porter▲, Renier, Rutger, Ruttger (see Roger), Slater, Sumner, Tucker▲, Tupper, Vander, Winter, Wister, Xander▲ and Zander▲.
 These names tend to be less commonly used than Hunter.